The Best Marine Wi-Fi Extenders for High-Seas Internet

 The Importance of Wi-Fi on Your Boat

-Maybe you’re out with friends for the long weekend and wanna crank up the tunes!
-Streaming services are all the rage these days, like Apple Music and Spotify, which require an internet connection.
+Maybe you're out with friends for the long weekend and wanna crank up the tunes.
+Streaming services are all the rage these days.
+Services like Apple Music and Spotify require an internet connection.

-Wi-Fi is key on a boat, which is why we’ve got to talk about some of the best marine Wi-Fi extenders on the market.
+Wi-Fi is key on a boat for entertaiment, communication and safety issues, which is why we've got to talk about some of the best marine Wi-Fi extenders on the market.

 How Marine Wi-Fi Extenders Work

-A signal booster works something like this: You have an antenna (which, ideally, is waterproof), which is used in order to pick up weaker signals.
+A signal booster works something like this: You have an antenna (which, ideally, is waterproof) that's used to pick up weaker signals.
 Depending on the model, though, these can also be used as access points.